Prima Esposizione Internazionale d'Arte Decorativa Moderna

 The Prima Esposizione Internazionale d'Arte Decorativa Moderna (First International Exposition of Modern Decorative Arts), held in Turin, Italy in 1902 (opened 10 May), was a world arts exhibition that was important in spreading the popularity of Art Nouveau design, especially to Italy.
+Participating countries included Germany, Italy, Austria-Hungary, Switzerland, England, Belgium, the Netherlands, Japan, and the USA.
 Its aim was explicitly modern: "Only original products that show a decisive tendency toward aesthetic renewal of form will be admitted.
 Neither mere imitations of past styles nor industrial products not inspired by an artistic sense will be accepted."

-The chief architect was Raimondo D'Aronco who modelled his pavilions on those of Joseph Maria Olbrich in Darmstadt.

-Numerous interiors were on display, including "A Lady's Writing Room" designed by Frances MacDonald and Herbert MacNair of the Glasgow School.
+The Turin fair stands out as the only world fair dedicated exclusively to a single artistic style and marks the pinnacle of Art Nouveau.